-It’s with this conviction in mind (and the fact that FY19 is looming dangerously close) that I wanted to design a sales competition that would help my team fill the pipeline.
+It’s with this conviction in mind that I wanted to design a sales competition that would help my team fill the pipeline.
 More than that, I wanted better-quality leads.

 As best practice dictates, I always like to overcompensate on my quota.
 I like to have at least three times coverage of my set year-end goal running through my pipeline.

 To help me cope with this ambitious target, I have enlisted the assistance of my entire team to help me populate the pipe with good quality leads.
 By that, I mean leads that stand a darn good chance of closing.
 Strength is found in numbers!

 Competition Time: 2 Weeks to a Better Pipeline